 Pursuant to the ARRA of 2009, PECO and the DOE entered into a Financial Assistance Agreement to extend PECO \$200 million in non-taxable SGIG funds of which \$140 million relates to smart meter deployment and \$60 million relates to smart grid infrastructure.
 As part of the agreement, the DOE has a conditional ownership interest in qualifying Federally-funded project property and equipment, which is subordinate to PECO's existing mortgage.
 The SGIG funds are being used to offset the total impact to ratepayers of the smart meter deployment required by Act 129.
-As of June 30, 2014, PECO has received \$198 million, including \$4 million for sub-recipients, of the \$200 million in reimbursements.
-PECO's outstanding receivable from the DOE for reimbursable costs was \$2 million as of June 30, 2014, which has been recorded in Other accounts receivable, net on Exelon's and PECO's Consolidated Balance Sheets.
+As of September 30, 2014, PECO has received substantially all of the \$200 million, including \$4 million for sub-recipients, in reimbursements.
+On October 15, 2014, the DOE issued a Close Out of Post-Award Project Cost Verification Audit, in which it was determined that PECO fully met its required cost share, and the audit was closed with no further action required.